hashicorp/terraform-provider-google/website/docs/r/eventarc_trigger.html.markdown

   (Optional)
   A GKE service capable of receiving events.
 The service should be running in the same project as the trigger.

+* `http_endpoint` -
+  (Optional)
+  An HTTP endpoint destination described by an URI.

+* `network_config` -
+  (Optional)
+  Optional.
+Network config is used to configure how Eventarc resolves and connect to a destination.
+This should only be used with HttpEndpoint destination type.

 * `workflow` -
   (Optional)
   The resource name of the Workflow whose Executions are triggered by the events.
 The Workflow resource should be deployed in the same project as the trigger.
 Format: `projects/{project}/locations/{location}/workflows/{workflow}`